sbulav/sbulav.github.io/_posts/2022-11-15-truenas-ups-huawei2000.md

     --with-systemdshutdowndir=/lib/systemd/system-shutdown
 ```
 7. Compile `huawei-ups2000` driver

-Since we don't need to compile all the NUT, we'll just compile the driver:
+We don't need to compile all the NUT components, we'll just compile the driver:

 ```sh
 cd include